 So how is N-phenethyldimethylamine any different here?

 Put your chemistry hat on now.
-You’re about to learn a touch about how amphetamines work, in our half-science-half-broscience way here at PricePlow:
+You’re about to learn a touch about how this class of stimulants work, in our half-science-half-broscience way here at PricePlow:

 How N-phenethyldimethylamine might work